 Those passengers will be on an anticipated 241 ship visits, with each of those visits expected to stimulate the local economy by about $3 million, according to the port authority.

-Vancouver’s cruise industry has been growing in recent years with 2018’s estimated passenger count being larger than any year since 2010.
+Vancouver’s cruise industry has been growing in recent years with 2018’s estimated passenger count being larger than any year since 2009, when there were 898,473 passengers.

 The sector hit a high of 1,125,252 passengers in 2002, when Vancouver was the dominant port for cruise ships in the region.
 Seattle, back then, welcomed 244,905 passengers.